-Families with children experiencing homelessness often find themselves exposed to risks and harmful behaviors that significantly impact their well-being and safety.
-Sleeping in overcrowded environments or in emergency accommodation, such as couch surfing or substandard motels, which makes them vulnerable to various health and safety risks, including domestic and family violence.
+Women with children experiencing homelessness often find themselves exposed to risks that significantly impact their well-being and safety.
+Sleeping in overcrowded environments or in emergency accommodation, such as couch surfing or substandard motels, which makes them vulnerable to various health and safety risks.
+Domestic and family violence is the leading cause of homelessness for women and children, and the primary reason to seek specialist homelessness services.
+8